-And when the crimson-red, flattened orb descended to earth, Lazarus went out into the desert and walked right towards the Sun, as if he was trying to catch up with it.
-Always he walked straight towards the Sun, and those who tried to track his path and find out what he did in the desert during the black night have been left with an indelible imprint in their memory of a black silhouette of a tall, fat man in the foreground of an enormous compressed red disc.
-The night drove them away with its horrors, and so they never found out what Lazarus did in the desert, but the black on red image has been burned into their minds and never went away.
+And when the crimson-red, flattened orb descended to earth, Lazarus went out into the desert and walked right towards the sun, as if he was trying to catch up with it.
+He always walked straight towards the sun, and those who tried to track his path and find out what he did in the desert during the black night have been left with an indelible imprint in their memory of a black silhouette of a tall, fat man in the foreground of an enormous compressed red disc.
+The night drove them away with its horrors, and so they never did find out what Lazarus did in the desert, but the black on red image was burned into their minds and never went away.
 Like a beast that, with its eyes clogged, violently rubs its face with its paws, so too they rubbed their eyes, but that which Lazarus gave them was indelible, and, perhaps, could be forgotten only upon death.

 But there were people that lived far away who have never seen Lazarus but only heard about him.
-With an impudent curiosity, which is stronger than fear and which feeds on fear, with a concealed frivolity in their soul, they came to the one sitting under the Sun and engaged in conversation with him.
-By this time Lazarus’ appearance has already changed for the better and was not frightening; and for the first minute they snapped their fingers and disapprovingly thought about the stupidity of the residents of the holy city.
+With an impudent curiosity, which is stronger than fear and which feeds on fear, with a concealed frivolity in their soul, they came to the one sitting under the sun and engaged him in conversation.
+By this time Lazarus’ appearance had already changed for the better and was no longer frightening; and for the first minute they snapped their fingers and thought disapprovingly about the stupidity of the residents of the holy city.
 But when the short conversation ended and they went back home, their appearance was such that the residents of the holy city could instantly identify them, and they said:

 “Here goes another crazy person upon whom Lazarus laid his gaze,” and in pity they smacked their lips and raised their hands.

-So too came brave warriors in ratting armor who did not know fear; so too came merry youth with songs and laughter; and anxious merchants, money jingling, ran in for a minute; and haughty servants of the temple placed their staves before Lazarus’ doors—and no one returned the same.
+Thus came brave warriors in ratting armor who did not know fear; and merry youth with songs and laughter; and anxious merchants, money jingling, ran in for a minute; and haughty servants of the temple placed their staves before Lazarus’ doors—and no one returned the same.
 One and the same terrible shadow descended onto their souls, giving a new appearance to the old, familiar world.